-Now I am not offering a medical account of amnesia.
-I am simply attempting to portray the significance of the past in the present and, thereby, to communicate what is meant by saying that man is a historical being.
-But being historical is the history that is written about.
-It may be named, if considered interiorly, an existential history - the living tradition which formed us and thereby brought us to the point where we began forming ourselves.
-This tradition includes at least individual and group memories of the past, stories of exploits and legends about heroes, in brief, enough of history for the group to have an identity as a group and for individuals to make their several contributions towards maintaining and promoting the common good of order.
-But from this rudimentary history, contained in any existential history, any living tradition, we must now attempt to indicate the series of steps by which one may, in thought, move towards the notion of scientific history.
+This includes individual and group memories of the past, stories of exploits and legends about heroes, in brief enough of history for the group to have an identity as a group and ke for individuals in to make their several contributions towards maintaing and promoting the common good of order.
+But from this rudimentary history, contained in any existential history, any living tradition, we must now proceed attempt to indicate the kind of process that leads now is the time for all good men to series of steps by which one may, in thought, move towards the notion of scientific history.